drothmai/data-analytics/README.md

 # Hi, I'm David!
-### This repository provides an overview of my projects in data analytics.
+### Here I'm providing an overview of my projects in data analytics.
 Thank you for your interest.

 My data analytics journey startet with a bootcamp at neuefische.